cgrates/cgrates/docs/ers.rst

 				"*cdrs",				//   *cdrs will create CDRs
 				"*log"					//   *log will log the events to syslog ],
-			"source_path": "/tmp/ers2/in",		// location of the files
-			"processed_path": "/tmp/ers2/out",	// move the files here once processed
-			"fields":[					// mapping definition between line index in the file and CGRateS field {
+			"sourcePath": "/tmp/ers2/in",		// location of the files "processedPath": "/tmp/ers2/out",	// move the files here once processed "fields":[					// mapping definition between line index in the file and CGRateS field {
 					"tag": "OriginID",			// OriginID together with OriginHost will